filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 While `session_open` is true, the engine MUST enforce all non-gas value transfers against a sender’s **free balance**, rather than against the sender’s raw on-chain balance.

-For any operation that attempts to transfer an amount `value` from an actor `a` to any recipient (excluding gas settlement itself), define:
+For any operation that transfers an amount `value` from actor `a` (excluding gas settlement itself), define:

 - `balance[a]` as `a`’s current on-chain balance,
 - `reserved[a]` as `a`’s current reservation entry (or 0 if `a` is not present in the reservation ledger), and